Engineering complex topological memories from simple Abelian models: Fault-tolerance

-{\em Fault-tolerance:-} We consider errors that do not excite the system, requiring a temperature low enough for topological order to be stable \cite{Castelnovo,Iblisdir}.
+We consider errors that do not excite the system, requiring a temperature low enough for topological order to be stable \cite{Castelnovo,Iblisdir}.
 The errors can then be considered as perturbations in the Hamiltonian, due to imprecise tuning of the system or coupling with the environment.

 The Hamiltonian \rf{H} can be expressed as an equally weighted sum of the stabilizers $A(v)$ and $B(p)$.
 However, physical systems will likely produce perturbed Hamiltonians, lifting the degeneracy of the anyons and breaking the symmetries our scheme requires.
-This is a problem that not only affects realizations of $D(Z_6)$, but all quantum double models, Abelian or non-Abelian \cite{Double,Aguado,tqc}.
+This is a problem that not only affects realizations of $D(Z_6)$, but all quantum double models, Abelian or non-Abelian \cite{Double1,Aguado,tqc}.
 Here we present a method to enforce the symmetries in $D(Z_6)$, but the principle applies in general.

-For the states of $(\phi,\overline\phi)$ pairs to be eigenstates of the Hamiltonian we require both the $e_1$ and $e_4$ anyon states and the $e_2$ and $e_5$ states to be degenerate.
-To ensure this, note that the operator $W^\phi_i$ involves a projection $(1+(\sigma^z_i)^3)/2$.
-This causes the state of the pair to become an eigenstate of the operator $(\sigma^z_i)^3$.
-Since this operation creates $e_3$ anyons, and so performs the mapping $e_1 \rightarrow e_4$ and $e_2 \rightarrow e_5$, it does not commute with any perturbation that lifts the required degeneracies.
-Application of a single spin magnetic field term $B (\sigma^z_i)^3$ then suppresses a perturbation of strength $\delta$, such as $\delta A^g(v)$, by $(\delta/B)^2$.
-Moving the quasiparticles apart means that the magnetic field is no longer a single $(\sigma^z_i)^3$ but a product along a chain between them.
-An equivalent method for the $(\chi, \overline\chi)$ pairs can be obtained with $B (\sigma^x_i)^3$ terms.
+We require that the states within the computational space, as stated in Eq. \rf{fchannels2} for logical qubits stored on vertices, are unaffected by perturbations that lift the degeneracies of the $e_1$ and $e_4$ anyon states and the $e_2$ and $e_5$ states.
+If this is not so, relative phases will accumulate between the superposed anyon states, causing errors in $X$ basis measurements.
+For example the perturbation $\delta A^3(v_1)$ on vertex $v_1$ does not commute with $W^{\lambda}_1$.
+Hence measuring the logical $X$ will give the wrong result.